-We recognise learning is a continuous and reflective practice.
+Learning is a continuous and reflective practice.
 It is a process for facilitating and inspiring individual, group and organisational learning and development.
-We emphasise and encourage an approach that blends experiential, collaborative and formal elements of learning.

 from real life and on-the-job experiences, tasks and problem solving.
 This is where some of the richest and most effective learning and development takes place.
-We call this action learning – in the flow of work
+This is called action learning – in the flow of work

 from feedback, mentoring, coaching, networks and from observing and working with role models.
-We call this relationship learning – learning from others
+This is called relationship learning – learning from others

 from formal learning and structured programs

-Learning will be maximised through these initiatives by:
+Learning can be maximised through these initiatives by:

 - collaborating with stakeholders